slideflow/slideflow/docs/_sources/mil.rst.txt

     )

     # Train on each cross-fold
-    with train, val in splits:
+    for train, val in splits:
         P.train_mil(
             config=config,
             outcomes='HPV_status',